We are committed to improving the health of Aboriginal and Torres Strait Islander peoples.

 NHMRC funds Indigenous health and medical research across all its funding schemes.
 In addition, it has established specific funding schemes to support research in priority areas and to build capacity in Indigenous health.

-- More information on NHMRC funding for Indigenous health and medical research and researchers
+Search find funding for information on NHMRC funding for Indigenous health and medical research and researchers.